 The current claimant to the Throne of Serbia, Crown Prince Alexander II, is a grandson of Alexander I. Every year, the Serbian Royal Family pay their respect to the late King by attending a memorial service dedicated to him.
 This year was no exception: Crown Prince Alexander, Crown Princess Katherine, Hereditary Prince Peter and Prince Philip visited the tomb of Alexander I in Oplenac and and lit candles for their grandfather and great grandfather.

-Tagged Alexander I, Anniversary, Assassination, Biography, France.
+Tagged Alexander I of Yugoslavia, Anniversary, Assassination, Biography, France.